Frustrated? Confused? Overwhelmed? You’re in the right place! Let’s get started.

 It IS possible to live WELL with gastroparesis and the less time you spend thinking about gastroparesis, the more true that will be.
 Educate yourself.
 Figure out what works for you.
 Build a team of trusted practitioners.
 And then keep on living your life.

-My greatest hope is that resources I provide will help you do just that!
+My greatest hope is that the resources I provide will help you do just that!

 What to Eat